kxytechnologies/kxy-python/docs/latest/introduction/getting_started/index.rst

 Authentication
 --------------

-All heavy-duty operations, including but not limited to solving any maximum-entropy optimization problem, are run on the KXY infrastructure and require an API key.
+All heavy-duty operations, including but not limited to solving any **maximum-entropy optimization problem**, are run on the KXY infrastructure and require an API key.
 The API key should be set in the environment variable ``KXY_API_KEY``.

 This can be done in MacOS or Linux terminals by running